Upper bounds for constant slope $p$-adic families of modular forms: Comparison to Gouv ea--Mazur-like quantities

-Then, the list of $\twid m_p(f)$'s as $f$ ranges over $p$-new eigenforms in $S_k(\Gamma)$ is equal to the list of $j$ such that $d_j(k) > d_{j-1}(k)$ with multiplicity counted by $d_j(k) - d_{j-1}(k)$. \end{question} One can also ask the same question without the assumption that $f$ is $p$-new, replacing the $\mathscr L$-invariant by the logarithmic derivative of $a_p$.
+Then, the list of $\twid m_p(f)$'s as $f$ ranges over $p$-new eigenforms in $S_k(\Gamma)$ is equal to the list of $j$ such that $d_j(k) > d_{j-1}(k)$ with multiplicity counted by $d_j(k) - d_{j-1}(k)$. \end{quote} \end{question} One can also ask the same question without the assumption that $f$ is $p$-new, replacing the $\mathscr L$-invariant by the logarithmic derivative of $a_p$.
 We do not yet have a strong feeling on that because data in this case is much harder to come by.

 It seems unlikely that a negative answer to Question \ref{question:final-q} can be provided as stated, so let us end with a falsifiable conjecture.
-The data we have strongly points to an answer of ``yes.''
+The data we have strongly points an answer to Question \ref{question:final-q}, in tame level 1 for small primes, with a specific function $\widetilde m_p(h)$.

 \begin{conjecture} For $3 \leq p\leq 11$ and $N=1$, Question \ref{question:final-q} has an affirmative answer witnessed by $\twid m_p(h) = \floor{\log_p(h)} + 1$ (when $h \geq 1$). \end{conjecture}